mcecicoca/government_big_data/README.md

-# government_big_data
+# GovBigData Project
-Design a database for public governments documents from the Library of Congress
+Design and built a database to arcive public governments documents from the Library of Congress.
+## Specifications for GovBigData database